aws-iot-builder-tools/iot-reference-architectures/amazon-ion-handler/README.md

 ## Is there a quick way to test it?

-Yes, there is a bash script to test converting from JSON to Ion and there are two Python scripts to test converting from Ion's text and binary formats to JSON.
-Python was chosen for the Ion messages since it is easier to send binary data to IoT Core using the Python SDK than it is using the command-line tools.
+Yes, there are three bash scripts to test converting from JSON to Ion, from Ion's binary format to JSON, and from Ion's text format to JSON.
 The scripts don't receive the response via MQTT though so you'll need to use your own MQTT client to subscribe to the appropriate topics and see the responses.

 ### To send a canned JSON message and have it converted to Ion format (send-json-test-message.sh)